thomas-gale/pi-gen/README.md

 #EthRasbian

-EthRaspbian is a Custom Raspbian Image with the parity ethereum client installed to run as a Ethereum blockchain full node.
+EthRaspbian is a custom Raspbian image which runs parity Ethereum client as a boot service and starts syncing the blockchain with no user interaction.

 #What you need